mithileshmaddipati/deepfake-detection/README.md

 4. Requirements.txt - Python libraries needed for this project.

-## Project Set-up Guidelines
-To set up the project.
-All the steps and guidelines regarding that are listed [here](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Project-Setup.txt).

 ## Note
 1. In the root folder(DeepFake_Detection), create a new folder called "Uploaded_Files".